An Unbiased Ranking Of The Nordic Capital Cities. Kind of.

 And the winner is…

 So, which is the best Nordic capital city to visit?
 Well, each one is unique and awesome in their own way.
 Eric feels fortunate to have spent time in all of them.
 If we HAD to choose – we would probably say Copenhagen.

 As a cultural powerhouse, the city is alive with something for everyone.
 Then again, if you like more modern buildings of steel and glass – Stockholm will make you feel more at home!

 Then again, if you like a smaller village feel then Oslo is for you!
 See what we mean?
 Choosing is difficult!
 Why not visit all five and see for yourself!

 There you have it – a totally unbiased view of the five Nordic Capitals.
-All in all, there’s five beautiful cities to explore.
+All in all, there are five beautiful cities to explore.
 They also all make for a great base to settle in to check out the other cities in the respective countries.

 Do you agree or disagree with anything on the list?
 Did we miss a personal favourite?
 Let us know in the comments below – we’d love to hear your thoughts!